Talcum Baby Powder Settlements

 Lawsuits against producers of talcum powder products and talc suppliers are recent in the legal world.
 People began filing them after developing mesothelioma or ovarian cancer after years of regular use of baby powder.

-Many of those lawsuits end in settlements.
-This is an agreement between the plaintiff and defendant.
+Many of those lawsuits end in settlements, which are agreements between the plaintiff and the defendant.
 A settlement provides a certain amount of compensation to the plaintiff for medical and other costs related to cancer.
 The companies sued are often considered liable because they never warned consumers of the risks of using their products.

 How Is Talcum Baby Powder Linked to Cancer?